Where are the 2022 Winter Olympics? Location, dates, Opening Ceremony info, events - NBC Sports

 The 2022 Winter Olympics officially kick off with the Opening Ceremony on Friday, February 4, and run through Sunday, February 20 in Beijing, China.
 The Games will feature a total of 109 medal events across 15 sports–that’s seven more events since PyeongChang.
 Competition begins as early as Wednesday, February 2, with early rounds of curling.
-Click here to find out how you can watch every single moment of the Beijing Winter Games.
+Click here to find out how you can watch every single moment of the Beijing Winter Games on NBC and Peacock.

 Events will be contested across three zones: Beijing, Yanqing, and Zhangjiakou.
 The ice sports will be held in central Beijing, China’s capital, as well as four snow events (snowboard big air and freestyle skiing big air, men’s and women’s).
 The Opening and Closing Ceremonies will also take place in Beijing.
 Yanqing, a mountainous suburb of China’s capital located approximately 75 km (46.6 miles) northwest of Beijing’s city center, will host Alpine skiing and sliding events (bobsleigh, skeleton, and luge) and will also be the home of the Olympic Athletes’ village.
 Zhangjiakou, located approximately 180 kilometers northwest of Beijing (111.8 miles) will host the majority of the ski and snowboarding events including freestyle, cross-country, ski jumping, Nordic combined, and biathlon.